pkunz96/algorithm-learning/README.md

 # algorithm-learning
-The repository contains supplementary material for the paper 'Towards a Framework for Learning Algorithms: The Case of Learned Comparison Sorting' test
+The repository contains supplementary material for the paper 'Towards a Framework for Learning Algorithms: The Case of Learned Comparison Sorting'